 Every human being is a unique individual.
 What worked for someone else may not work for you.
 You have to be patient and set your own goals and expectations from your recovery process.
 These do not have to be superhuman.

 Remember, goal-setting in recovery is an ongoing process.
 You need to be flexible and change the goals if you realize a plan is too ambitious or if your priorities change.

-Suppose you or a loved one is struggling with drug or alcohol abuse.
-Help your loved one change your life with Pacific Sands Recovery Center can help.
-Contact us today to learn more about various treatment programs we offer that can help people learn the skills they need to stay sober.
+Help your loved one begin their recovery from drug and alcohol addiction at Pacific Sands Recovery Center in Orange County, CA today.
+Contact our team to learn more about various drug and alcohol treatment programs we offer that can help people learn the skills they need to stay sober.
 Speak to a care coordinator here today to learn more about treatment options.